mrmartin/mrmartin.github.io/about.md

 ## Abstract

 I'm a Data Scientist, Scientist, Artist, Musician, Pilot, Entrepreneur, and Father of three.
+I invent complex AI solutions for business problems, manage technical development, and communicate well at all levels.

 ## Motivation

-I like to solve challenging problems that move humanity forward, with the ultimate goals of well-being on Earth, exploration of Space, making us of the Fundamentals of physics, and understanding the Foundations of thought.
+I like to solve challenging problems that move humanity forward, with the ultimate goals of well-being on Earth, exploration of Space, making use of the Fundamentals of physics, and understanding the Foundations of thought.

 ## Hypothesis